 The book ends in cliches, reminding us how effortless The Perks of Being a Wallflower made it look.
 It also goes for a realistic ending that throws away any growth the characters should have gained.
 That’s Andrews’ point as well, showing us how it would really happen.
 But truth doesn’t always make for satisfying fiction.
 If the book had been more clever throughout, if it’s insights had been thoughtful, if the rest of it had worked in any capacity, it might have earned it’s subversive ending.
 Instead, it just makes for a dull read.
 The honesty and pain of The Fault in Our Stars seemed to rub Andrews the wrong way, making him jump and down yelling, “No, this way is better!”
 The movie might be better, if it takes out the inner monologue and brings any sense of humor to Greg’s bad films.
 I doubt I’ll be testing that theory any time soon.

 Maybe I don’t like Young Adult books.
 Maybe that is the problem.
 But when I can read The Outsiders and Salt to the Sea and find them entertaining, I have to believe I can still tell a bad book from a good one, no matter the age range.
 Me and Earl and the Dying Girl did nothing for me and I don’t think there was a time when it would have ever worked for me.
 Non-dating teen or adult.

-Posted on July 25, 2017, in books, reviews and tagged bad book, bad movies, book review, book rut, dying girl, jesse andrews, me earl and the dying girl, YA, young adult, young adult books, young adult reading, Young-adult fiction.
+Posted on July 25, 2017, in book review, books, reviews and tagged bad book, bad movies, book review, book rut, dying girl, jesse andrews, me earl and the dying girl, YA, young adult, young adult books, young adult reading, Young-adult fiction.
 Bookmark the permalink.
-Leave a comment.
+6 Comments.